na-na-hi/renget/archive/sfbf5.md

 >>\>it's all you can do to get between the two of them and prevent an all-out battle erupting
 >>It's either that, or the two of you getting massively embarrassed because her family culturally has zero issue with bluntly asking when the two of you are planning to mate and have a clutch, to the pearl-clutching shock of your own.

-\>you've finally managed to get everyone to let go of the tension in the room
+%darkgreen%\>you've finally managed to get everyone to let go of the tension in the room
 \>the monsters are finally starting to pick up on human manners
 \>and your hunter family is slowly letting their guard down
 \>your Elder Dragon wife decides that in a gesture of good faith and to improve relations that she's going to announce that she's eggnant and that you and her are looking forward to starting a family together.